Zyxtis/Stratagem-Radial-Menu/README.md

   - **2** — checks a 5×5 pixel area.
   - **3** — checks a 7×7 pixel area.

-Increasing the **CenterStability** value improves detection reliability but may slightly increase processing time.

 ### Detection Process

 The detection process works in two stages: